onmax/nimiq-developer-center-old/protocol/block-format.md

 ### Blockchain format

-Nimiq 2.0 blockchain is divided into batches and epochs:
+The blockchain is divided into batches and epochs:

 Batch - The interval between two macro blocks.
 A batch consists of several micro blocks, closing on a macro block.